 - If you have a fever or difficult breathing, seek medical attention.

 While the steps above have helped reduce the spread of the disease.
 Many people are now obsessed with the idea that air purifiers can protect against Covid-19.
-The obsession seems to be with indoor air purifiers that have fibrous filters like HEPA filter or have a UVGI filtration.
+The obsession seems to be with indoor air purifiers with fibrous filters like HEPA filter or a UVGI filtration.